buerki/SubString/README.md

 For further tests, you may wish to run SubString on the test data (see next section)

-To uninstall, use the terminal to move into the SubString directory (type `cd ` followed by a space, then drop the Substring-X.X.X directory on to the terminal window), then type `OSX_installer.command -u` (for Linux or OS X).
+To uninstall, open a terminal window then drop the `install.sh` script (located inside the Substring-X.X.X directory) on to the terminal window, then type ` -u` so that the line ends in ` -u` and press ENTER.
 Alternatively, manually delete the relevant files from the directory `/Users/YOURNAME/bin` where YOURNAME is the user name.

 D. Operation
 ------------